Astronomers spot largest rotation in the universe

-Category: Space Hits: 0Artist’s concept of a cosmic filament – a strand in the cosmic web, containing galaxies and dark matter – stretching from one galaxy cluster to another.
+Category: Space Hits: 11Artist’s concept of a cosmic filament – a strand in the cosmic web, containing galaxies and dark matter – stretching from one galaxy cluster to another.
 Fantastically, astronomers now say these vast filaments spin in space.
 Image via AIP/ A. Khalatyan/ J. Fohlmeister.

 Astronomers at the Leibniz Institute for Astrophysics Potsdam, in collaboration with scientists in China and Estonia, said on June 14, 2021, that they’ve discovered a rotation – a spin – on an enormous scale never seen before.
 They made the discovery by mapping the motion of galaxies in huge filaments or strands of what’s called the cosmic web.
 They were looking at the universe on the grandest scale, in which there are great filaments made of galaxies, separated by giant voids.
 And they found that these long tendrils of galaxies and matter, forming the vast cosmic filaments of the cosmic web, rotate on the scale of hundreds of millions of light-years.